ESPN Wide World of Sports Complex

-The ESPN Wide World of Sports Complex is a 220 acre multi-purpose sports complex located in the Walt Disney World Resort, in Bay Lake, Florida, United States, near Orlando.
+The ESPN Wide World of Sports Complex is a 220 acre multi-purpose sports complex located at Walt Disney World Resort in Bay Lake, Florida, United States, near Orlando.
+Opened on March 28, 1997, the complex allows families to combine tournaments and competition with a visit to vacation destinations in the area.
 The complex includes nine venues and hosts numerous professional and amateur sporting events throughout the year.

 In reference to the weekly ABC Sports television show, Wide World of Sports (Disney bought ABC in 1996), the complex was originally known as Disney's Wide World of Sports Complex from 1997 until 2010, when it was rebranded with the name of the Disney-owned ESPN.

 The complex is a part of the sports tourism emerging market.
 The complex is mainly used for AAU tournaments; however, many prominent professional sporting events have taken place here, including the 2020 NBA Bubble, MLS is Back Tournament, 2016 Invictus Games, Pro Bowl skills competition from 2017 to 2020, 1997 U.S. Men's Clay Court Championships, and Atlanta Braves spring training from 1997 to 2019 among other events.
 The complex hosted the 2022 Special Olympics USA Games.

-The Tampa Bay Rays are currently using the complex for 2023 spring training, due to Charlotte Sports Park having been heavily damaged by Hurricane Ian.
+The Tampa Bay Rays used the complex for 2023 spring training, due to Charlotte Sports Park having been heavily damaged by Hurricane Ian.